hacksu/How-To-Python/README.md

     print(mouse)
 ```

-This is called a for loop, and the idea is that it does something once for each item in a list.
+This is called a "for loop", and the idea is that it does something once for each item in a list.
 The first line kind of announces the loop; you use the keywords "for" and "in" and alongside them, you put the variable that's storing your list, and before that, a new variable name which will take on the value of each of the items of the list in turn.
-For each of the values in that list, the lines of code that are indented will be run, with each successive list item available under this variable name, "mouse", within them.
-(You can indent by pressing tab on your keyboard.)
+For each of the values in that list, the lines of code that are indented will be run, with each successive list item available under the new variable name, "mouse", within them.
+(You can indent lines by pressing tab on your keyboard in front of them.)

 ## Built-in functions and numbers